 Accidents happen when you least expect it.
 When you’re driving a moving truck, and you find yourself stuck in a situation, who pays for the bill?
 Many times, renters skip paying for insurance because they think that their auto policy will cover them.
 It’s not until the very end when they realize that they’re not covered.

-So before you think about taking a rental truck off the lot, verify that your insurance will cover you in a case of an accident.
+So before you think about taking a rental truck off the lot, verify that your insurance will cover you in the case of an accident.
 If you happen not to be protected, we strongly urge you to add the optional coverage via a rental agency.
 This safeguards your belongings and decreases your liability.
-The following are different types of insurances:
+The following are different types of truck rental insurance:

 Supplemental Liability Insurance